 Currently, the JSS is only accessible from the MIT network (on-campus and through the VPN).

-The second phase of the project will have DITR consultants manually installing the Caper client on computers in the DLC after consulting with their clients.
+In addition, IT consultants will manually install the Caper client on computers in the DLC after consulting with their clients.

 - A hidden local service account named 'casper' is created.
 This account has a randomized 12 digit password that functions similar to TSM passwords (the client and server know it, but it is not human readable).
 The management account is hidden from the logon window.
 However, if 'Display Logon Window' is set to 'List of users', you will see a new entry named 'Other', which provides a username and password box for login.